 - The public’s decreasing interest in development cooperation creates challenges for communication work and demands an increased understanding of, and more research on, the reasons behind growing disinterest.

-- Regular and in-depth evaluations of projects would increase the implementing organisations’ chances to learn about which methods enable knowledge development.
+- Regular and in-depth evaluations of projects would increase the implementing organisations’ chances to learn about which methods best enable knowledge development.